Simple closed geodesics on hyperelliptic translation surfaces and classification theorem for translation surfaces in $\mathcal{H}^{\mathrm{hyp}}(4)$: Preliminaries

 \subsection{Meromorphic quadratic differentials}

 \defi{[Meromorphic quadratic differential] Let $X$ be a Riemann surface.
-A meromorphic quadratic differential $q$ on $X$ is a tensor whose restriction to every local coordinate neighborhood $(U, z)$ has the form $f dz^2$, here $f$ is a meromorphic function on $U$.
+A meromorphic quadratic differential $q$ on $X$ is a tensor whose restriction to every local coordinate neighborhood $(U, z)$ has the form $f dz^2$, where $f$ is a meromorphic function on $U$.
 For a meromorphic quadratic differential $q$ on $X$, we denote by $|q|$ the differential $2$-form on $X$ whose restriction to every local coordinate neighborhood $(U, z)$ is $|f|dx dy$ if the restriction of $q$ to $(U, z)$ is $f dz^2$.
+Here, $x$ is the real part of $z$ and $y$ is the imaginary part of $z$.
 The $L^1$-norm $||q||$ of a meromorphic quadratic differential $q$ on $X$ is defined by $||q||=\iint_X |q|$. }

 We assume that meromorphic quadratic differentials always have finite $L^1$-norms.
-By this assumption, meromorphic quadratic differential $q$ may have poles of order at most $1$ on the punctures of $X$.
+By this assumption, meromorphic quadratic differential $q$ may have poles of order at most $1$.
 Thus, the poles of $q$ are simple poles if they exist.
-Denote by ${\rm Sing}(q)$ the set of all zeros and poles of $q$.
+The set of all zeros and poles of $q$ is denoted by ${\rm Sing}(q)$.

 Let $X$ be a compact Riemann surface of genus $g$.
 Let $q$ be a meromorphic quadratic differential on a Riemann surface $X$.
-Denote by $\ord_q (p)$ the order of a zero $p$ of $q$.
+The order of a zero $p$ of $q$ is denoted by $\ord_q (p)$.
 If $p$ is a simple pole of $q$, we set $\ord_q(p)=-1$.
 For other point $p^\prime$ of $X$, we set $\ord_q(p^\prime)=0$.
-By Riemann-Hurwitz formula, we have
+By the Riemann-Roch formula, we have